andypearson/happy-titles/README.markdown

 # Happy Titles!

-A simple Rails plugin which adds an easy (and cheerful) way to handle page titles in your layouts.
+A simple (and cheerful) way to handle page titles in your layouts.

 ## Getting Started

-### Install the Plugin
+### Install the Gem

-	script/plugin install git://github.com/andypearson/happy-titles.git
+Run the following:

+	sudo gem install happy-titles

+And add it to your environment.rb configuration as a gem dependency:

+	config.gem "happy-titles", :lib => 'happy_titles'

 ### Set the Defaults